Chapter 14

 9(b)-10 … After Paul received God's answer to his prayer he realized that the afflictions were for his eternal good.
 Thus, not only did Paul stop praying for the removal of his afflictions, but gratefully accepted them.

-On the other hand, when the evil one or the tempter comes around for the purpose of enticing us to gratify the lust of our flesh and our eyes or to boast of what we have or accomplished (see 1 John 2:15-16 and Matthew 4:1-11), we know it is God’s will for us to not yield to these temptations.
-To receive deliverance from these types of attacks we are to follow God’s defensive plan as provided in,
+On the other hand, when the evil one or the tempter comes around for the purpose of enticing us to gratify the lust of our flesh or our eyes or to boast of what we have or accomplished (see 1 John 2:15-16 and Matthew 4:1-11), we know it is God’s will for us to not yield to these types of temptations.
+As we saw in our previous study of the three temptations of Jesus, to receive deliverance from these types of attacks we are to follow God’s defensive plan as provided in,

 James 4:7